neconeconyaa/bad-dudes-site/docs/acre-setup.md

 1. Launch Teamspeak 3
 2. Select the `Tools` menu at the top and then click on `Options`
-3. Select the `Addons` tab on the lefft hand side.
+3. Select the `Addons` tab on the left hand side.
 4. Select the `Plugins` tab on the top.
 5. Verify that the entry for ACRE2 is present and is Enabled.